-- Is the jewelry appraiser a full time appraiser, or does the appraiser work in a jewelry store and occasionally do appraisals?
-A good jewelry appraiser will have extensive background in all aspects of the jewelry business.
+- Is the jewelry appraiser a full-time appraiser, or does the appraiser work in a jewelry store and occasionally do appraisals?
+A good jewelry appraiser will have an extensive background in all aspects of the jewelry business.

 - Does the jewelry appraiser have references?
 Ask for references, especially from other professionals such as banks, trust companies, and attorneys who have used and are familiar with the appraiser's professional work.

 - How does the appraiser charge?
 The fee for a professional appraisal should only be on an hourly rate or a piece rate based on time and complexity, and never a percentage of the value of the item appraised.